LEIC-ES-2024-25/2LEIC15T1/README.md

 At this phase, instead of a complete user story, you can simply implement a small part of a feature that demonstrates thay you can use the technology, for example, show a screen with the app credits (name and authors).
 -->
+### Definition of Done
+A task is considered "Done" when it functions exactly as intended, with no visible bugs.
+All features described in the user story must be manually tested to ensure they align with the expected usage.

 ## Project management
 <!--